xpsi-group/xpsi/docs/source/install.rst

      conda create -n xpsi python=2.7

-and then install the core dependencies `NumPy`_ and `Cython`_, and also `GSL`_ if you do not have it elsewhere on your system.
+and then install the core dependencies `NumPy`_ and `Cython`_, and also `GSL`_

 Conda environment duplication
 -----------------------------